chordol/dots/README.md

 ## Setup

-Clone repo in your user folder, remove existing vim and tmux config files and create aliases.

 ### For tmux

 .tmux is assuming you are running zsh.
 If you're on OS X, I highly recommend it.